 There are a number of contributing factors that can apply to any type of car accident, including a head-on collision.
 Some of the more common factors we see at Davis Law Group contributing to a head-on crash include:

-- Driving Under The Influence: Alcohol and drug use are often involved in head-on crashes because drivers who are drunk or on drugs can become distracted.
+- Accidents With Drunk Drivers: Alcohol and drug use are often involved in head-on crashes because drivers who are drunk or on drugs can become distracted.
 Additionally, reaction time is slowed when a driver is impaired, making it difficult to navigate turns and react to other challenges.

-- Distracted Driving: Drivers who are not focusing their attention on the road increase the risk of a head-on collision.
+- Distracted Driving Accidents: Drivers who are not focusing their attention on the road increase the risk of a head-on collision.
 Failure to pay attention for even a second can have fatal consequences.

 - Weather Conditions: While statistics show that weather does not play a prominent role in head-on collisions, snow and ice can have a serious impact on a driver’s ability to stay in the proper lane.

-- Drowsy Or Fatigued Driving: Scientific studies show that drowsy or fatigued driving can have worse effects on a driver’s abilities than being under the influence of alcohol or drugs.
+- Drowsy Or Fatigued Driving Accidents: Scientific studies show that drowsy or fatigued driving can have worse effects on a driver’s abilities than being under the influence of alcohol or drugs.

 Head-On Collisions with a Semi Truck